stephenboothuk/Mermaid/basicMarkdownex.md

 - A bit of learning curve to become competent, but less than say HTML or LaTeX
 - Have to write your text with the control symbols then run the file through a viewer to see the effect, although plugins for common IDEs such as VS.Code and online editors often provide a preview pane
--  Can be a bit fussy about white\-space
+-  Can be a bit fussy about white\-space \(especially spaces after control sequences\)
 -  May render slightly differently in different viewers, although it will still be comprehensible, a heading one will still visibly higher level than a heading two but how that is achieved may differ and you cannot dictate the viewer renders elements \(e.g. the font used or the style of bullet in a list\)

 ## Headings